GoogleCloudPlatform/java-docs-samples/cloud-sql/r2dbc/README.md

 Take note of the URL output at the end of the deployment process.

-3. Navigate your browser to the URL noted in step 2.
+3. Navigate to the URL noted in Step 2.

   For more details about using Cloud Run see http://cloud.run.
   Review other [Java on Cloud Run samples](../../../run/).